andy7love/UAL-TER-C2/README.md

 Drone software written in NodeJS with Johnny-Five using Raspberry Pi 3 and Arduino.

-Communication with "https://github.com/andy7love/UAL-TER-CLIENT" using UDP+TCP with a relay server using WebRTC.
+Communication with client using UDP+TCP with a relay server using WebRTC.

+Please visit wiki pages for more information about communication and modules: https://github.com/andy7love/UAL-TER-C2/wiki

+For further information about the client please refer to: https://github.com/andy7love/UAL-TER-CLIENT

 ## States and Modules
 States | Modules | Comm Input